wesbos/eslint-config-wesbos/readme.md

 chmod +x wbeslint.sh
 ```

 3. Also consider appending an alias in your preferred shell config (something like ~/.zshrc or ~/.bashrc) so you can forget about the path.
-The alias won't work in this shell window, so start a new one.
+After adding it, the alias won't work in this shell window, so start a new one.

 ```
 alias wbeslint='sh ~/path/to/the/wbeslint.sh'